matcalc/build-env/README.md

 # build-env
+This project aims at providing a deployment environment for Qt Applications on Linux.
+If you follow the steps below you should end up with the ability to build:
+* 32-/64-bit Qt Applications for Linux
+* 32-/64-bit Qt Applications for Windows
+* 64-bit Qt Applications for Mac
+* Installers for the platforms above with statically linked Qt

 ## prerequisites
-* system with rather old glibc and gcc multilib support
+* system with rather old glibc version
-* git
+* gcc/g++ multilib support

 ### debian wheezy
 Install the following packages: